Integrated Petrophysics – How to use Special Core Analysis with Modern Logs

 – How to identify the key data channels from modern logs which answer the questions your team is asking

-- The questions core-log integration answers that log analysis does not
+– The questions core-log integration answers that core or log analysis does not

 – What integration techniques to apply to what special core analysis data – how to use your data

 – How to use legacy core data with the modern log data you have just acquired

-- How to use Reservoir Rock Types and PetroDB to estimate the core values that you do not have
+– How to use Reservoir Rock Types and PetroDB to estimate core values you do not have

-- How to use interactive software to show how properly integrated SCAL and modern logs will impact your geo-model results
+– How to use Interactive Petrophysics software to show how properly integrated SCAL and modern logs will impact your geo-model results